 Sojourner Truth was an African American evangelist, abolitionist, women’s rights activist and author who lived a miserable life as a slave, serving several masters throughout New York before escaping to freedom in 1826.
 After gaining her freedom, Truth became a Christian and, at what she believed was God’s urging, preached about abolitionism and equal rights for all.
 She became known for a speech with the famous refrain, "Ain't I a Woman?" that she was said to have delivered at a women’s convention in Ohio in 1851, although accounts of that speech (and whether Truth ever used that refrain) have since been challenged by historians.
 Truth continued her crusade for the rest of her life, earning an audience with President Abraham Lincoln and becoming one of the world’s best-known human rights crusaders.

-Sojourner Truth was born Isabella Baumfree in 1797 to slave parents in Ulster County, New York.
+Sojourner Truth was born Isabella Baumfree in 1797 to James and Elizabeth Baumfree, slave parents in Ulster County, New York.
 Around age nine, she was sold at a slave auction to John Neely for $100, along with a flock of sheep.

 Neely was a cruel and violent slave master who beat the young girl regularly.
 She was sold two more times by age 13 and ultimately ended up at the West Park, New York, home of John Dumont and his second wife Elizabeth.

 Around age 18, Isabella fell in love with a slave named Robert from a nearby farm.
 But the couple was not allowed to marry since they had separate owners.
-Instead, Isabella was forced to marry another slave owned by Dumont named Thomas – she eventually bore five children: James, Diana, Peter, Elizabeth and Sophia.
+Instead, Isabella was forced to marry another slave owned by Dumont named Thomas.
+She eventually bore five children: James, Diana, Peter, Elizabeth and Sophia.

 Walking from Slavery to Freedom

 At the turn of the 19th century, New York started legislating emancipation, but it would take over two decades for liberation to come for all slaves in the state.

 In the meantime, Dumont promised Isabella he’d grant her freedom on July 4, 1826, “if she would do well and be faithful.”
 When the date arrived, however, he had a change of heart and refused to let her go.